datastax/pulsar-sink/README.md

 If you want to develop and test the connector you need to build the jar from sources.
 To do so please follow those steps:

-1. First build the package and locate the datastax-cassandra .nar file (in pulsar-dist/target):
+1. First build the package and locate the cassandra-enhanced .nar file (in pulsar-dist/target):

        mvn clean package